Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us

 Do you need a Moses basket?

-Some mums prefer their babies to sleep in a cot from day one, as it means not having to make the transition from a bedside crib to a cot later on.
+Some mums prefer their babies to sleep in a cot from day one, as it means not having to make the transition from a bedside crib or Moses basket to a cot later on.
 Others think their tiny newborn might feel rather lost in the vastness of a cot and prefer a cosier cocoon for the first few months.
 If that's you, or if you can't fit a cot in your bedroom, then a Moses basket is the answer.

 Would a bedside crib be better?

 The main advantage of a Moses basket over a bedside crib or baby cot bed is portability – a Moses basket has handles on either side of the bassinet, so you can easily carry it with you from room to room when your baby is napping.
 If you'd rather your baby always nap in your bedroom, then a bedside crib may be a better choice.
-Moses baskets are generally a more affordable option too.
+Moses baskets are generally a more affordable option, too.

 When do babies outgrow Moses baskets?

-Moses baskets are usually suited to babies from newborn up to the age of four months old.
+Moses baskets are usually suited to babies from newborns up to the age of four months old.
 However, it's worth noting the weight limit of your Moses basket, as some babies can exceed the limit before, and some are also suited to babies up to six months old.

 Another thing to note is that if your baby can sit up or pull themselves up on their own, then it's time to transition your baby to a cot.